cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 ### Create Challenges
 * As a logged in user, when I am on the `/challenges` page, I can create challenges to share with other users.
-    * I can see a `Create New Deck` button when I am on the `/challenges` page.
+    * I can see a `Create New Challenge` button when I am on the `/challenges` page.
-* When I click the `Create New Deck` button, I see a form for creating a new challenge.
+* When I click the `Create New Challenge` button, I see a form for creating a new challenge.
     * I must add at least one card in order to create the challenge.
-* When I enter invalid data on the `Create New Deck` form, the page will inform me of the failed validations and repopulate the form with the valid entries
+* When I enter invalid data on the `Create New Challenge` form, the page will inform me of the failed validations and repopulate the form with the valid entries
     * so that I can try again without needing to refill every input field.
 * I can see a button to submit the challenge.

 #### Acceptance Criteria.
-- [ ] A logged in user who is on the `/challenges` page sees a `Create New Deck` button.
+- [ ] A logged in user who is on the `/challenges` page sees a `Create New Challenge` button.
-- [ ] After clicking the `Create New Deck` button, a form for creating a challenge is rendered.
+- [ ] After clicking the `Create New Challenge` button, a form for creating a challenge is rendered.
-- [ ] The form has inputs where the user can fill out the title of the challenge, description, and tags.
+- [ ] The form has inputs where the user can fill out the label of the challenge.
-- [ ] When user enters invalid data on the `Create New Deck` form, the page will inform the user of the failed validations and repopulate the form with the valid entries, so that the user can try again without needing to refill every input field.
+- [ ] When user enters invalid data on the `Create New Challenge` form, the page will inform the user of the failed validations and repopulate the form with the valid entries, so that the user can try again without needing to refill every input field.
 - [ ] A button to submit the challenge is shown.
 - [ ] When a user submits the challenge, the user will be redirected to `/challenges:challengeId`, where it can be viewed by other users.

 ### Viewing Challenges
-* As an authenticated user, I can view all challenges by clicking a button in the navigation bar.
+* As an authenticated user, I can view all of my challenges by clicking a button in the navigation bar.
 * If I want to view specific details about a challenge, I can click on a challenge to be redirected to `/challenges/:challengeId` to see its title, description, challenge composition, and tags.

 #### Acceptance Criteria
-- [ ] Navigation bar must have a button for viewing all challenges (`/challenges`)
+- [ ] Navigation bar must have a button for viewing all of the authenticated user's challenges (`/users/:userId/challenges`)
 - [ ] The user can click on a challenge to view its details (title, description, challenge composition (including number of cards), tags).
 - [ ] Only logged in users can view `/challenges`.
 - [ ] Only logged in users can view `/challenges/:challengeId`.

 ### Editing Challenges
 * As a logged-in user visiting `/challenges/:challengeId`, I can edit the challenges that I have created
-    * so that I can change the title or description of the challenge, add or remove cards, edit tags associated with the challenge.
+    * so that I can update the status of the challenge to `in progress` or `completed`.
-* I should not be able to edit any challenges that I have not created.
+* I should not be able to edit any challenges that belong to other users.

 #### Acceptance Criteria
 - [ ] When the user is viewing a challenge that they have created, the user can click a button to edit the challenge.